-In this module, we deploy a custom UI that is similar to the capabilities you get with ChatGPT-Codex.
-Then, we submit a coding task to the SWE agent.
+In this module, we deploy a custom UI that is similar to the capabilities you get with ChatGPT-Codex, connect it to Agent Backend, and we will submit development tasks while we explore how the agent is working.

 git clone https://github.com/xpander-ai/coding-agent-frontend-example-app.git